hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 Use `init` with a project template to automatically create and scaffold a new CDKTF project for your chosen programming language.
 Templates generate a new application with the file structure needed for you to start to define infrastructure right away.

-The `cdktf-cli` has built-in templates for supported programming languages, or you can use a custom-built [remote template](/docs/cdktf/create-and-deploy/remote-templates.html).
+The `cdktf-cli` has pre-built templates for supported programming languages, or you can use a custom-built [remote template](/docs/cdktf/create-and-deploy/remote-templates.html).

 ```bash
 $ cdktf init --template="templateName"